Welcome! How can we help?

 - Take photographs of the issue.
 It's important that your photo shows where the issue occurred in relation to the rest of the room so we can verify what happened.

 Should your host be unreachable or unresponsive, we will work on issuing you an adequate partial refund if you decide to stay or a full refund if you decide to leave, as we deem appropriate.
 You can see a complete explanation of coverage in our Guest Refund Policy.

 Please keep in mind the policy does not apply beyond 24 hours, but we can still help you mediate with your host if you've tried reaching out with no response.

-** In case of an emergency or you feel your personal safety is threatened, contact the local police or emergency services immediately. **
+- Remember: In an emergency situation, or if your personal safety is threatened, contact local police or emergency services immediately.